Thank you for visiting Christine Clayton Wildlife Art!

 The Clayton Family was able to attend the 2017 Federal Duck Stamp Contest, where Christine placed 3rd.
 Congratulations to Bob Hautman (center photo) on another Duck Stamp win!

 Animal Planet's Premier of the Million Dollar Duck Film!!

 September 14, Animal Planet will be premiering the Million Dollar Duck film through its “Animal Planet Presents” series at 9 p.m.
 EST/PST (8 p.m.
 CST).
-Please tell your friends and family to tune in to Animal Planet for this historic event where a larger audience can learn about the wonderful world of Duck Stamps for the first time!
+Please share with friends and family: tune in to Animal Planet for this historic event where a larger audience can learn about the wonderful world of Duck Stamps for the first time!
 It is also available on iTunes, Amazon, and DVD format.
-This film follows artists Adam Grimm, Tim Taylor, Rebekah Nastav, Dee Dee Murry, Bob Hautman and Rob McBroom as they prepare to and enter the Federal Duck Stamp contest, which we also enter each year.
-Several of the featured artists are good friends of ours, and we're excited for you to have this opportunity to see what painting a duck stamp is all about, and why we continue to do it, year after year.
-See the trailer and more information here: http://www.imdb.com/title/tt5372452/?ref_=ttpl_pl_tt More information from Animal Planet on the Million Dollar Duck Here: http://www.animalplanet.com/tv-shows/the-million-dollar-duck/
+This film follows artists Adam Grimm, Tim Taylor, Rebekah Nastav, Dee Dee Murry, Bob Hautman and Rob McBroom as they prepare to and enter the Federal Duck Stamp contest.
+Several of the featured artists are good friends of the Claytons, who are excited to have this opportunity to share what painting a duck stamp is all about, and why so many continue to do it, year after year.